lowkeytea/milkteacafe/README.md

 - **Model Sharing**: Run multiple LLM contexts with shared weights
 - **ML Model Integration**: Utilize lightweight classifiers to optimize LLM usage

+- **WARNING** Running 2 instances of Gemma 4B requires an 8GB iPhone.
+It's been tested with an iPhone 15 Pro, IPhone 16 Pro, and an iPad Air M3.
+You *don't* need to do the same in your own project, and the production app using the library 'What the Fluff!?
+News' only uses 1 model at a time and mlmodel files in order to work with iPhone 13 and up.

 ## Key Demonstrations

 The MilkteaCafe sample demonstrates: